-What You Need to Know About Health Diagnosing and Treating Practitioner
+What is a Health Diagnosing and Treating Practitioner?

 - Medical Doctor (MD)

-In 2016, there was an estimated number of 56,400 jobs in the United States for Health Diagnosing and Treating Practitioner.
+In the United States, there were 56,400 jobs for Health Diagnosing and Treating Practitioner in 2016.
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,500 new jobs for Health Diagnosing and Treating Practitioner by 2026.
 The BLS estimates 3,800 yearly job openings in this field.

 The states with the most job growth for Health Diagnosing & Treating Practitioner are Colorado, Oregon, and Nevada.
 Watch out if you plan on working in Wyoming, South Dakota, or Mississippi.
 These states have the worst job growth for this type of profession.